- Completing a course

 - The main part of the admission procedure consists in the admission examination.
 It is necessary to pass the examination to be admitted, unless the examination has been waived.
 The rules for waiver of the admission examination are laid down in the Rules for the admission procedure and condition for admission of students.

-- The Programme Board is an advisory body of the Dean with respect to the relevant programme(s).
-The aim of the Board is to propose study plans for fields within the individual programme, including the contents of the State final examination, and changes in the structure of the courses, and to monitor and evaluate the studies in the relevant programme.
+- The Programme Council is an advisory body of the Dean with respect to the relevant programme(s).
+The aim of the Council is to propose study plans for fields within the individual programme, including the contents of the State final examination, and changes in the structure of the courses, and to monitor and evaluate the studies in the relevant programme.

 - Registration for, and enrolment in, courses